Menu

 A general benefits package covers various other benefits associated with cyber insurance.
 These may include structured and planned security audits, post-incident management, public relations initiatives and support, criminal reward funds, and major investigations and reports.

-However, it is still possible for small businesses to fall victim to a major cyberattack, especially as more and more people work remotely, so a comprehensive cyber insurance package covering both data breaches and attacks is the safest option for most businesses.
+However, it is still possible for small businesses to fall victim to a major cyberattack, especially as more and more people work remotely.
+A comprehensive cyber insurance package covering data breaches and attacks is the safest option for most businesses.

 On top of investing in cyber insurance, businesses must also take proactive steps to prevent issues from occurring in the first place.